Estimated reading time: 20 minutes

 All the rest of the soups are strictly vegetarian, my personal favorites.

-The first weekend of September was busy on Saturday with early morning blood work at the lab, running around to 4 different banks, and shopping at Costco as hubby’s toothpaste was on sale.
+The first weekend of September was busy on Saturday, with early morning blood work at the lab, running to four different banks, and shopping at Costco, as hubby’s toothpaste was on sale.

 Accounting And Investing Payment Schedule